-We are still accepting applicants for school year 2019-2020!
+We are accepting applicants for school year 2020-2021!
 For more details, please visit the main Aircraft Maintenance page at the link below.
 For details regarding tuition fee and payments, you may visit the accounting office page located at the “Offices” tab above.

 In line with the developments of the national government and the Department of Transportation (DOTr) majorly investing in railway infrastructure, we are now offering a brand-new course: Railway Technology.
 Contact us or click the link below for more details…